Conferences & Lectures

 - This meeting provides an opportunity for social interaction among the faculty and residents.
 The topics are chosen by the chief resident with the approval of the faculty members.
 Each resident is assigned a topic to discuss from the Journal of Urology, Urology, New England Journal of Medicine and Cancer.
 Periodic testing of material is provided.

 - AUA National Meeting

 - Basic Science Clinical Conference — Two PGY-3 Jr. Residents Attend

 - Our residents have the opportunity to travel to any meeting where their research is being presented.
-The cost of these trips is covered by the department.
-Additionally, nearly all residents go to the Florida Urologic Meting, which is one of the highlights of the year.
+The cost of these trips is covered by the program.
+Additionally, nearly all residents go to the Florida Urologic Society Meeting, which is one of the highlights of the year.